Euler angles: Others

 Euler angles, normally in the Tait–Bryan convention, are also used in robotics for speaking about the degrees of freedom of a wrist.
-They are also used in electronic stability control in a similar way.
+They are also used in electronic stability control in a similar way, and also for pointing a camera in 3D modeling.

 Gun fire control systems require corrections to gun-order angles (bearing and elevation) to compensate for deck tilt (pitch and roll).
 In traditional systems, a stabilizing gyroscope with a vertical spin axis corrects for deck tilt, and stabilizes the optical sights and radar antenna.
 However, gun barrels point in a direction different from the line of sight to the target, to anticipate target movement and fall of the projectile due to gravity, among other factors.
 Gun mounts roll and pitch with the deck plane, but also require stabilization.
 Gun orders include angles computed from the vertical gyro data, and those computations involve Euler angles.

 Euler angles are also used extensively in the quantum mechanics of angular momentum.
 In quantum mechanics, explicit descriptions of the representations of SO(3) are very important for calculations, and almost all the work has been done using Euler angles.
 In the early history of quantum mechanics, when physicists and chemists had a sharply negative reaction towards abstract group theoretic methods (called the Gruppenpest), reliance on Euler angles was also essential for basic theoretical work.

 Many mobile computing devices contain accelerometers which can determine these devices' Euler angles with respect to the earth's gravitational attraction.
 These are used in applications such as games, bubble level simulations, and kaleidoscopes.